 Pricing: Custom enterprise pricing.
 Minimum contracts typically start around $100,000/year, and implementations often require third-party consultants.
 Multi-month rollouts are standard.

-The caveat: If you're a Fortune 500 company that needs career site personalization, internal mobility, and CRM in a single suite, Phenom delivers.
+The caveat: For Fortune 500 companies that need career site personalization, internal mobility, and CRM in a single suite, Phenom delivers.
 For everyone else, the price tag and implementation complexity are overkill.
-It's not a sourcing tool — it's a talent experience ecosystem.
+It’s not a sourcing tool - it’s a talent experience ecosystem.

 Specialized AI Recruiting Tools for Targeted Needs